-Planning Association, 2002) indicated that 85% of Texans believe it is important for their community to have a planner, and that the most important planning issues facing Texans was the need to:

-- Protect open spaces, coastal areas and parkland (88%), - Provide incentives for affordable housing (85%), - Create transportation options like light rail, bus systems, and bicycle/pedestrian trails (81%), and - Support the right of local communities to make critical decisions for private property (81%.)
+A similar survey of Texas voters two years later (Texas Chapter, American Planning Association, 2002) indicated that eighty-five percent of Texans believe it is important for their community to have a planner, and that the most important planning issues facing Texans was the need to protect open spaces, coastal areas and parkland (88%), provide incentives for affordable housing (85%), create transportation options like light rail, bus systems, and bicycle/pedestrian trails (81%), and support the right of local communities to make critical decisions for private property (81%.)
 When asked whether communities must choose between managing growth and the protection of private property rights, 68% of Texans said communities could do both.